maegul/ResChapter/README.md

 ### Javascript

 This is the magic.
 Javascript is the programming language for websites.
 It is much like python/Matlab/R.  But, it is built to create the interactivity we want from a webpage.
-If you've programmed before, there's nothing new to learn here \(apart from some minor differences between javascript and the other languages\).
+If you've programmed before, there's nothing really new to learn here \(apart from some minor differences between javascript and the other languages\).

 ### Github Pages

-Github is something used for a number of things.
+Github is something you've probably heard of before.
+It is used for a number of things.
 For us, they provide a very straightforward way to put our website online without us having to worry for a second about servers or anything like that.